Long-acting reversible contraceptive (LARC)

 - The device could come out of the uterus

-- Pierce the wall of uterus during insertion
+- Uterus wall can be pierced during insertion

 - Pelvic inflammatory disease

 - If pregnancy occurs, it could be an ectopic pregnancy